dotmanila/pyxbackup/README.md

     compress = 1
     # What compression tool, supports gzip and qpress
     compress_with = gzip
-    # Whether to copy binlogs, unused for now
-    copy_binlogs = 0
-    # Whether to specify --galera-info to innobackupex, unused
-    galera_info = 0
     # Send abckup failure notifications to
     notify_by_email = myemail@example.com
     # Where to stor raw (compressed) backups on the local directory